It's generally not seen as a good thing to be a 'holic' of anything. Everything in moderation and all that.

 The blurred work lines, though, are at their most dangerous for direct employees of companies, especially those who should have a clearly demarcated work schedule and place.

 When you're at home, having done your lot, responding to work-related queries shouldn't become a regular practice.
-Some people, however, just can't resist; and increased stress levels (and related health problems) can be a direct result due to 'engaging' round the clock.
+Some people, however, just can't resist; and increased stress levels (and related health problems) can be a direct result of 'engaging' round the clock.

 In fact, looking at the workaholic in terms of spending time at their workplace, a former boss in Ireland used to ask us newsroom employees, when we were working late, 'What are you still doing in the office at this time?'
 He would see it as a sign of inefficiency.

-Another side to all this is the people who work in something they genuinely love, when the word 'work' doesn't conjure up negative images.
+Another side to all this is the people who work in something they genuinely love, where the word 'work' doesn't conjure up negative images.

 It's unlikely that we'll start viewing the workaholic in the same shady light as we see the alcoholic any time soon.
 But at least we could start re-appreciating those who seek to 'work less and earn more.'
 And in some respects, more gets achieved that way.